Compliance

 Can we use AI to verify licenses and certifications?

 Yes, but don't let AI make final rejection decisions.
 AI can extract license numbers and flag expirations, but credential verification staff should manually verify, especially for complex or international credentials.
+This ensures compliance with Joint Commission standards and avoids disparate impact.
+Integrate with official databases like the NCSBN Verification System.

 We hire many non-native English speakers.
 Should we avoid AI entirely?

 Not necessarily, but be very cautious with AI that analyzes language, speech, or communication.
 Avoid video interview AI that scores speech patterns.
 Focus AI on objective factors (credentials, availability, experience) rather than subjective communication assessment.
+Reference EEOC guidance on national origin discrimination, and consider multilingual support in your ATS.

 Do bias audits need to be separate for nurses, physicians, allied health, and administrative staff?